Cognigy/Extensions/docs/localization.md

 }
 ```

-where the "default" field is mandatory and the other ones are optional, so you can e.g. choose to have an English and a German Localization only
+The "default" property is mandatory and the other ones are optional, so you can e.g. choose to have an English and a German Localization only.

 ## Where is Localization visible?

-Localization will be visible for every user of the Cognigy AI GUI, therefore a Node with a German Localization will be displayed in German for every user with a GUI language of German.
+Localization will be visible for every user of the Cognigy.AI User Interface (UI), therefore a Node with a German Localization will be displayed in German for every user that has their UI set to German.

-Endusers won't see a difference when communicating with the localized Node
+End users won't see a difference when communicating with the localized Node.

 ## What can be localized?

-Localization doesn't work for all fields.
-Right now these fields are supported in a Descriptor:
+Localization doesn't work for all properties.
+Right now these properties are supported in a Descriptor:

 1. defaultLabel
 2. summary

-These fields are supported in a Node Section:
+These properties are supported in a Node Section:

 1. label

-These fields are supported in a Node Field:
+These properties are supported in a Node Field:

 1. label
 2. description

-If a Node Field is of type "select" then it's also supported in the label field of the options in the params
+If a Node Field is of type "select" then it's also supported in the label property of the options in the params

 ## Localization Example